 Like many of the population, my main resolution for every year is to run more and I don’t get close to achieving that goal.
 When I heard that my brother’s girlfriend was doing RED January I knew I had to give it a go.

-I am one of the hundreds, perhaps thousands of runners in Britain that harbours dreams of doing a marathon, but I struggle to get motivated.
-I’ve signed up to several marathons but then I let life get in the way.
-Running sometimes felt like such a chore to me – even though there were elements that I liked about it – and getting out of the house was the thing I struggled to do.
+I am one of the hundreds, perhaps thousands of runners in Britain that has dreams of doing a marathon, but I struggle to get motivated.
+I’ve signed up to several marathons but I’ve let life get in the way.
+Running sometimes felt like such a chore to me, even though there were elements that I liked about it.
+The main thing I struggled with was getting out of the house.

 I really recommend RED for getting over the wall – my brother’s girlfriend loves it so much that she’s carried on doing it.
 When I came in from my last January run, my boyfriend played trumpet music to celebrate what I’d achieved and it felt good.
 A love of running is a hard-won achievement – you really do have to earn it.

 Pin this for later: